 Boil the meat until very soft, then shred with your fingers or spoon.
 Once all is shredded, I like to make the meat very fine so I place bits of the shredded meat at a time on a metal plate, then using the back of a heavy mug, I pound it down until it is flat and delicate.

-You will have to keep stirring very regularly and keep it cooking on slow heat so the flavor develops well.
-Whenever you feel it has thickened too much, add some hot water and keep on stirring.
+You will have to keep stirring very regularly and keep it cooking on slow heat so the flavour develops well.
+Whenever you feel it has thickened too much, add some hot water plus the reserved stock and keep on stirring.
 A good khichra/haleem should take nothing less than 2 hours to cook, but you can speed things along if you are in a hurry.
-However if you want a good authentic flavor, let it take its time in cooking and you will enjoy the meal a LOT more.
+However if you want a good authentic flavour, let it take its time in cooking and you will enjoy the meal a LOT more.